 Spider mites

-Spider mites are one of the peskiest critters that commonly plague houseplants, if only because they can’t be easily spotted until most of their damage is already done.
+Spider mites are one of the peskiest critters that commonly plague houseplants, if only because they’re not easy to spot until most of their damage is already done.
 Spider mites are nearly invisible to the human eye and often need to be identified on plants using a magnifying glass.
 For that reason, it may be beneficial to keep one on hand and make using a magnifier part of your daily or weekly plant inspection (especially if you’ve had problems with any pests in the past).

 Signs of an infestation